moby/moby/docs/man/docker.1.md

         $ docker -d --storage-opt dm.override_udev_sync_check=true

-When this value is `true`, the `devicemapper` continues and simply warns you the errors are happening.
+When this value is `true`, the driver continues and simply warns you the errors are happening.

 **Note**: The ideal is to pursue a `docker` daemon and environment that does support synchronizing with `udev`.
 For further discussion on